hepix-virtualisation/vmcatcher/README.md

 [user] $  vmcatcher_subscribe  -s https://cernvm.cern.ch/releases/image.list
 ~~~~

-Or alternatively you can download a file visually insepect it and
+Or alternatively you can download a file visually inspect it and
 subscribe to the local file.

 ~~~~ {.programlisting}